mpoonuru/decode-pecode/README.md

 ## 1. Gradle Project
 - Added gradle build tool to java project
 - Written tasks to generate lib-jar and fat-jar files for the project.
-- Added auto-publishing to bintray public repository.
+- Added auto-publishing functionality to bintray public repository.

 ## 2. Environment Variable Support
 - Added environment variable passing functionality from the shell
-- Made in co-ordination with properties file. i.e. Priority will be given to variables from passed from environment.
+- Made in co-ordination with properties file. i.e. Priority will be given to variables passed from environment.

 ## 3. Custom Git Committer
 - Added custom Git committer to commit extra necessary files, that needs to be versioned.